Edwina Currie: Affair with John Major

 Currie's Diaries (1987–92), published in 2002, caused a sensation, as they revealed a four-year affair with John Major between 1984 and 1988, while both were married to other people.
 The affair started while she was a backbencher and Major was the government whip in Margaret Thatcher's government.
 After Major's promotion to Chief Secretary to the Treasury, the relationship ended, but the two remained friends.
 Currie apparently ceased the affair when it became dangerous and impractical owing to the presence of bodyguards who had to be avoided.

 After publication, Major made a statement saying that he was ashamed of the affair and had privately revealed the matter to his wife.
 Currie said she had been in love with him for years after the end of the affair, and that he had been "the love of her life".
 However, only weeks after revealing the affair, she publicly criticised Major, accusing him of sidelining female and black politicians and of being "one of the less competent prime ministers".

 The admission came after years of denial of any affair while in office and a successful libel action against playwright David Hare, who had said a sexually voracious murderer played by Charlotte Rampling in his film Paris by Night (1988) was an "Edwina Currie-like" figure.
 Currie had also produced several novels with explicitly erotic content – and political background – such as A Parliamentary Affair.
 Following publication of her diaries, Express Newspapers lawyers re-examined documents in a libel case to see if there was anything in the diaries which would allow them to reopen the case and recoup damages.
 In March 2000, Currie had been awarded £30,000 against them following a 1997 article entitled "How Edwina is now the vilest lady in Britain."

-Relationship with Jimmy Savile

-Currie's record as Junior Health Minister was heavily scrutinised in the 2010s, and to a lesser extent at the time, for her decision to hire Jimmy Savile as chairman of Broadmoor Psychiatric Hospital, where it is now known he molested and raped mentally unstable patients.
-Currie previously expressed her "full confidence" in him.